AliSultanov2000/Wise-advice/README.md

 - Using our own tokenizer, we translate the text into tokens
 - Using the tokenizer dictionary, we match a number to each token.
 We get the sequence
 - Changing the size of the sequence (in our case it is 200 elements).
 If the numbers in the sequence are less than 200, then 0 are added to the beginning of the sequence.
 If the numbers in the sequence are more than 200, then the sequence is trimmed to the desired size
 - Passing the sequence model LSTM.
 As a result, we get an answer for this text

+As a result of this project, a recurrent neural network - LSTM was obtained.
+To obtain the best metrics,  the parameters of the size of the batch and the number of epochs were varied.
+Also. a change in the complexity of the model itself was considered: the number of layers and cells (for the same purpose, the Batch Normalization layer was added).
+Using a tokenizer from SpaСy, Nltk - did not give a significant result, so a standard tokenizer from Keras was used.
+Currently, the model is ready for implementation in production.